yunionio/website/README.md

 ```
 $ yarn build

+# or build by using container
+$ make docker-build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.